lopezrbn/deployment-reflex-app-tutorial/README.md

 2. Configuration of rxconfig.py file
 3. Installation and configuration of NGINX as a reverse proxy with Websockets
 4. SSL certificate for HTTPS
+5. Reflex run
-5. Configuration of Reflex app as a system service
+6. Configuration of Reflex app as a system service

 ## 1. Cloning of the GitHub repository and installation of virtual environment and requirements
 Firstly, choose a repository containing a Reflex web app and copy its link.
 For this tutorial, I will be using my own [car-price-checker](https://github.com/lopezrbn/car-price-checker) repository, a project that I developed the check the value of a car in the used car market.
 Just substitute any reference to this project name below with yours.

 Click the green `<> Code` button and copy the link under the `HTTPS` option.

 ![image](https://github.com/lopezrbn/deployment-reflex-app-tutorial/assets/113603061/9fa113c0-075a-4ba0-870c-cb5c0b565c3c)

 Navigate to the directory in which you will be creating the project and: